Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US007/04.tests-and-implementation/Readme.md

-# US 006 - To create a Task
+# US 007 - To register a new user in the system.

 # 4. Tests